V-for-Vaggelis/portfolio/README.md

 ## Compatibility and other issues

 The page was developed and tested in Google Chrome's  enviroment, but it should work on any browser and device.
 Please report any compatibility or other issues.

+**Warning:** this website intentionally creates delay effects, in order to simulate a live conversation.
+This might cause performance audits to fail.